KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     Sort all images in current Album by:

-        - Name.
-        - Path.
+        - Name: Compare by file name in alphabetical order.
+        - Path: Compare by file path in alphabetical order.
-        - Creation Date.
+        - Creation Date: Compare by camera creation date.
-        - Modification Date.
+        - Modification Date: Compare by date modified by the computer.
-        - File Size.
+        - File Size: Compare by file size in bytes.
-        - Rating.
+        - Format: Compare by type-mime in alphabetical order.
+        - Rating: Compare by Rating enumerate values.
+        - Pick Label: Compare by Pick Label enumerate values.
+        - Color Label: Compare by Color Label enumerate values.
-        - Image Size.
+        - Image Size: Compare by pixels number.
-        - Aspect Ratio.
-        - Face Type.
+        - Orientation: Compare by Exif Rotation flag.
+        - Aspect Ratio: Compare by aspect ratio computed as ((width / height) * 100000).
+        - GPS Position: Compare by GPS location properties.
+If an image lacks GPS coordinates it is placed after images with GPS data.
+If both images lack GPS data, they are treated as equal.
+The primary sort is by latitude, followed by longitude if latitudes are equal.
+        - Face Type: Compare by counting the number of unconfirmed faces.
-        - Similarity (only in the Similarity Search View).
+        - Similarity: Compare by similarity results (only available in the Similarity Search View).
-        - Manual and Name.
+        - Manual and Name: Compare by the manual sorting order and the file name.
-        - Manual and Date.
+        - Manual and Date: Compare by the manual sorting order and the creation date.

 :menuselection:`View --> Image Sorting Order`

     Select whether images should be sorted in ascending or descending order.

-:menuselection:`View --> Group Images`
+:menuselection:`View --> Separate Items`

-    Select whether images should be shown un-grouped (Flat List) or grouped by album or by format.
+    Select whether images should be shown un-grouped (Flat List), or grouped by album, by format, by faces, by month, and by day.

-:menuselection:`View --> Group Sorting Order`
+:menuselection:`View --> Separate Items Order`

     Select whether groups should be sorted in ascending or descending order.